Student Research and Creative Activity

 Student-Initiated, Student-Directed Theatre Projects

-Eligible students can propose projects to be included in Moravian's theatre season.
+Eligible undergraduate students can propose projects to be included in Moravian's theatre season.
 Options include:

 - Friday Night Play Reading Series

 (scripts in hand, 5 rehearsals, little/no tech or budget)